iay/shibboleth-idp-docker/README.md

 ## Executing the Container

+Before executing the container, please change the `IPADDR` variable in the files `test` and `run` to match your host's IP address, e.g. `127.0.0.1`.

 Start a randomly named container from the image using the `./test` script.
 This is set up to be an interactive container; you will see a couple of lines of logging and then it will appear to pause.
 Use ^C to stop the container; it will be automatically removed when you do so.